-Camera: For camera, we have 16 MP f/1.7 sensor at back which can only take videos at 1080p max.
-We are a bit disappointed with it because many phones at that price range and below it give 4K support.
-For pictures we do get great looking, saturated and vivid images at very high resolution.
+For the camera, we have a 16 MP sensor with f/1.7 aperture at the back which can only take videos at 1080p max.
+We are a bit disappointed with it because many phones in that price range and below it give 4K video recording support.
+For pictures, we do get great-looking, saturated, and vivid images at very high resolution.
 Shutter speed is very fast and there are many modes to enjoy as well.
-Bixyby Vision is available in the camera which we saw in last two flagship smartphones of Samsung.
+Bixby Vision is available in the camera that we saw in the last two flagship smartphones of Samsung.

-The front camera is surprisingly dual for first time in company’s history.
-They are providing one 16 MP f/1.9 sensor and another 8 MP f/1.9 sensor.
+The front camera on the Galaxy A8 Plus is surprisingly dual for the first time in the company’s history.
+Samsung is providing one 16 MP f/1.9 sensor and another 8 MP f/1.9 sensor.
 This set can also only record max at 1080p resolution.
-One of the main benefit is that users get Live Focus from front camera which looks good like Note 8’s back camera.
-We would have been happy to see dual cameras at back also but it is what it is.
-Secondly the camera set also helps in Facial recognition.
-It is quite fast actually, not as fast as Iris scanner though.
+One of the main benefits of dual cameras is that users get Live Focus from the front camera which looks good like Galaxy Note 8’s back camera.
+We would have been happy to see dual cameras at the back.
+But it is what it is.
+On top of photography, the selfie camera set also helps in Facial recognition which is a plus point.
+It is quite fast actually, not as fast as the Iris scanner though.

-By far the the biggest change is position of fingerprint scanner.
-Before this, in all other Samsung smartphones, we had scanner at front but now due to new display it is at back.
-People suggested to place the scanner below camera instead of side of camera.
-So now the scanner is at a very reachable place below camera.
+By far the the biggest change we see in Galaxy A8 Plus is the position of the fingerprint scanner.
+Before this, in all other Samsung smartphones, we had a scanner at the front but now due to the new display, it is at the back.
+After disliking Galaxy S8’s fingerprint scanner placement, people suggested placing the scanner below the camera instead of the side of the camera.
+So now the scanner is at a very reachable place below the camera.

-Overall, we are getting great screen, powerful processor, huge memory and storage.
-Just a little upgrade in camera’s recording would make it amazing.
-Performance wise, thing phone is a power house for all media lovers and mobile gamers.
-We are happy with newer improvements and wish to see this trend keep up with all their other phones
+Overall, we are getting a great screen, powerful processor, huge memory, and storage.
+Just a little upgrade in the camera’s recording to 4K would have made it amazing.
+Performance-wise, thing phone is a powerhouse for all media lovers and mobile gamers.
+We are happy with newer improvements and wish to see this trend keep up with all their other phones.